 Completed Wisconsin recount confirms Biden's win over Trump

-MADISON, Wisconsin (AP) — Wisconsin finished a recount of its presidential results on Sunday, confirming Democrat Joe Biden's victory over President Donald Trump in the key battleground state.
-Trump vowed to challenge the outcome in court even before the recount concluded.
+MADISON, Wisconsin (AP) — Wisconsin finished its recount of votes cast in this month's presidential election yesterday, with only minuscule changes in the results that saw Democrat Joe Biden defeat Republican Donald Trump in the battleground state.

-Dane County was the second and last county to finish its recount, reporting a 45-vote gain for Trump.
-Milwaukee County, the state's other big and overwhelmingly liberal county targeted in a recount that Trump paid US$3 million for, reported its results Friday, a 132-vote gain for Biden.
+Dane County, which includes the state capital of Madison, reported only small changes in its vote totals, mirroring the earlier results of the recount conducted in Milwaukee County.
+Trump gained 45 votes in Dane County, according to the Milwaukee Journal Sentinel.

-Taken together, the two counties barely budged Biden's winning margin of about 20,600 votes, giving the winner a net gain of 87 votes.
+Biden won the state by nearly 20,600 votes and his margin in Milwaukee and Dane counties was about 2-to-1.

 “As we have said, the recount only served to reaffirm Joe Biden's victory in Wisconsin,” Danielle Melfi, who led Biden's campaign in Wisconsin, said in a statement to The Associated Press.

-With no precedent for overturning a result as large as Biden's, Trump was widely expected to head to court once the recount was finished.
-His campaign challenged thousands of absentee ballots during the recount, and even before it was complete, Trump tweeted that he would sue.
+In Milwaukee County, Biden's lead increased by 132 votes after county election officials recounted the more than 450,000 votes that were cast there.

-“The Wisconsin recount is not about finding mistakes in the count, it is about finding people who have voted illegally, and that case will be brought after the recount is over, on Monday or Tuesday,” Trump tweeted on Saturday.
-“We have found many illegal votes.
-Stay tuned!”
+Trump paid to have a recount in both counties and his attorneys appear ready for a legal challenge seeking to toss tens of thousands of ballots.

-The deadline to certify the vote is Tuesday.
+The president's campaign will need to act quickly.
+The deadline to certify the vote is tomorrow.
 Certification is done by the Democratic chair of the Wisconsin Election Commission, which is bipartisan.

 Another suit filed over the weekend by Wisconsin resident Dean Mueller argues that ballots placed in drop boxes are illegal and must not be counted.